How to teach a cat to use a cat flap

 Encourage your cat with treats

 Once your cat has got used to the cat flap just being there, it’s time to start with their cat flap training.
 Cats love treats, so you can use their favourite treat to encourage them to use the cat flap.
-Hold the door open and put some of your cat’s favourite treats on the opposite side of the cat flap to help tempt them to go through the cat flap.
-If they seem reluctant then use treats to entice them nearer to it.
+Hold the flap wide open and put some of your cat’s favourite treats on the opposite side of the cat flap to help tempt them to go through the cat flap.
+If they seem reluctant then use treats to entice your cat nearer to it.
 Give treats as they get closer.

 Reward your cat as they pass through the flap and remember to show that the cat flap goes both ways.